New Jersey Rehabs

 Addiction Treatment Medication

-Detoxification can be an arduous process as withdrawal symptoms can be very uncomfortable and for some substances, even life-threatening.
-Doctors in inpatient and outpatient rehab will sometimes prescribe medication to ease the process of withdrawal, reduce cravings, and support early addiction recovery efforts.
+Detoxification can be a challenging process, as withdrawal symptoms can be very uncomfortable, and for some substances, withdrawal may even be life-threatening.
+Doctors in inpatient and outpatient rehab will sometimes prescribe medications to ease the process of withdrawal, reduce cravings, and support early addiction recovery efforts.

 Drug and Alcohol Detox